Molesey: History

 The earliest documentary evidence of a settlement in Molesey appears in a 7th-century charter, shortly after Erkenwald founded Chertsey Abbey in AD 666.
 He secured from Frithwald, sub-king of Surrey, a charter endowing the abbey with much of the surrounding land, including Muleseg.
 Etymologists suggest that the town's name is derived from the personal name Mul (pronounced Mule) compounded with the Old English word eg, meaning an island or river meadow – thus Mul's Island.
 Therefore, Molesey is not, as commonly believed, named after the River Mole that runs through it.
 The prefixes East and West did not appear until about the year 1200, before which there was only one parish centred around what is now known as East Molesey.
 Molesey lay within the Saxon administrative district of Elmbridge hundred.

-East Molesey appears in Domesday Book of 1086 as Molesham.
+East Molesey appears in the Domesday Book of 1066 as Moleshire.
 It was held partly by John from Richard Fitz Gilbert and partly by Roger d'Abernon.
 Its Domesday assets were: 2 hides and 3 virgates.
 It had 7 ploughs, 2 oxen, and 32 acre of meadow and woodland worth 10 hogs.
 It rendered £6 15s 0d.
 West Molesey was held by Odard Balistarius.
 Its Domesday assets were: 1 hide, 1 church, and 5 ploughs.
-It rendered £4.
+It rendered £2.50.

 Along with neighbouring Thames Ditton, East Molesey formed a part of the ancient parish of Kingston upon Thames, based at the historic All Saints Church, Kingston upon Thames.
 From 1933, the Urban District of East and West Molesey became part of the Esher Urban District, which was originally recommended by the Royal Commission on Local Government in Greater London (the Herbert Commission) for inclusion within the new ceremonial county of Greater London.
 In 1974, the district eventually merged with its neighbour to the west, Walton and Weybridge Urban District, to form the new borough of Elmbridge within Surrey.

-Molesey was one of the many villages and towns along the Thames valley affected by flooding in 1968; specifically here the flooding of the River Mole.
+Molesey was one of the many villages and towns along the Thames Valley affected by flooding in 1968; specifically here the flooding of the River Mole.
 Some barriers and overflow fields have been created since then by the Environment Agency and its precursors.

-East and West Molesey uses a roughly due north–south compass axis, based on a point of division by the Molesey Stone on the grass outside Molesey Library on Walton Road, though the Stone has been moved from its original position and the actual boundary between East and West Molesey has become somewhat blurred and disputed.
+The boundary between East and West Molesey uses a roughly due north–south compass axis, based on a point of division by the Molesey Stone on the grass outside Molesey Library on Walton Road, though the Stone has been moved from its original position and the actual boundary between East and West Molesey has become somewhat blurred and disputed.